XChikuX/trampoline/README.md

 #### The library hangs/takes a long time/doesn't show anything after 1 minute.

-Most ISPs block outgoing SMTP requests through port 25, to prevent spam. `check-if-email-exists` needs to have this port open to make a connection to the email's SMTP server, so won't work behind these ISPs, and will instead hang until it times out.
+Most ISPs block outgoing SMTP requests through port 25, to prevent spam. `trampoline` needs to have this port open to make a connection to the email's SMTP server, so won't work behind these ISPs, and will instead hang until it times out.
 There's unfortunately no easy workaround for this problem, see for example [this StackOverflow thread](https://stackoverflow.com/questions/18139102/how-to-get-around-an-isp-block-on-port-25-for-smtp).
 One solution is to rent a Linux cloud server with a static IP and no blocked ports, see for example our [Self-Host Guide](https://help.reacher.email/self-host-guide) for which cloud providers open port 25.

 To see in detail what the binary is doing behind the scenes, run it in verbose mode with `RUST_LOG=debug` to see the logs.